MarquesCG/pipeline-tools/README.md

 - `manifest-repo`: The name of the manifest directory to update *(Default: tylermarques/homelab-infra)*
 - `deploy-src`: The path to the deploy directory that contains all environments *(Default: deploy)*

+## Overwrite

+Overwrite all the manifests for a service into the tylermarques/homelab-infra repo.
+This action does the same thing as init, but removes any preivously exisitng manifests.
+This action should be used very carfully. **This action requires that the HOMELAB_TOKEN secret is defined.
+Contact Tyler to arrange this.**

+- `service-name`: The name of the service to overwrite
+- `manifest-dir`: The directory within the repo that stores the manfiests to be copied over.
+- `manifest-repo`: The name of the manifest directory to update *(Default: tylermarques/homelab-infra)*
+- `branch-name`: The name of the branch to pull from *(Default: main)*